spacepy/dbprocessing/docs/developer/github.rst

-We require status checks to pass before merging to master; in the GitHub branch settings, this takes the form of a branch protection rule that requires the circleci jobs to succeed on the PR. `This document
+We require status checks to pass before merging to master; in the GitHub branch settings, this takes the form of a branch protection rule that requires the CircleCI ``main`` workflow to succeed on the PR. `This document
 <https://support.circleci.com/hc/en-us/articles/
 360004346254-Workflow-status-checks-never-completes-because-
-of-ci-circleci-Waiting-for-status-to-be-reported>`_ is somewhat ambiguous, but what it appears to mean is that the top-level circleci check should not be selected (individual jobs should.).
-All jobs are selected.
+of-ci-circleci-Waiting-for-status-to-be-reported>`_ appears to state the top-level circleci check should not be selected, but it may predate pipelines.
+The ``main`` workflow appears to work; if it fails, the checks can be expanded to identify the failed job (rather than requiring all individual jobs to succeed, which increases the chance that a status may not be communicated back to GitHub.)

 The GitHub checks are set up as described `in the CircleCI docs
 <https://circleci.com/docs/2.0/enable-checks/>`_.
 This involves